Published July 9th 2020

 The Butyl tape was very easy to use and time will soon tell how it performs as the weather warms up.

-Our clients were very happy with the end result and glad they put in the time and effort to complete the project themselves.
+Peter and Janet were very happy with the end result and glad they put in the time and effort to complete the project themselves.
+The vessel looks great, the view is clear again and there will be no more leaks.
+Happy sailing!

 For all your marine glazing needs including boat windscreens and windows, our team will provide you with a high-quality finish and professional advice.
 Contact us today for an obligation-free quote.